tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * Lightning is a decentralised network of bilateral bitcoin payment channels off the bitcoin blockchain
 * Lightning transactions are typically small, and most are not broadcast to the blockchain
+* With LN you need to pay onchain transaction fee only 2 times: to open and to close the channel.
+Users can also create many channels and route their payments via other people’s channels
 * It is expected to be a game changer in the cryptocurrency’s evolution
 * The Aim: The Network will speed up transaction processing and decrease associated costs on bitcoin’s blockchain